 Since you have different measurement units the sizes of the EU end up with uneven sizes of the UK and US, which means that you may round off to the nearest size.
 Again, there is no set standard, although UK9 usually translates to EU43, it’s not always the case, and it can’t be done completely straight off since the scales are different.
 There simply isn’t a single conversion table that is absolutely right in all cases.

 There are some tables that I think are better than others, however.
 The first below is good in that it clearly shows the differences between the various systems.
 For US the standard which starts at 4 inches with size 1 is used, so then it’s one size above the UK all the time for men’s sizes in regular shoes.
 The problem then is that it does not apply to all US footwear since certain brands are starting from a different place than in this table:

 This is another table that is also quite good, which clarifies the relationship between inch and UK sizes, as well as the EU Paris Point unit to centimeters, and how it is impossible to make direct conversions between them:

 North American width system

-A lasts width, in English often called fitting, is not about how wide the last is at its widest, but about the girth of the last’s widest point, the area where the shoe bends, at the ball of the foot.
+A lasts width, in English often called fitting, is not about how wide the last is, but about the girth of the last.
+And the girth varies between width sizes over the entire last, so not only its widest point, the area where the shoe bends at the ball of the foot, although it’s often here we measure and compare width.
 In terms of width sizes, there is no systematic grading of how much that distinguishes between one size and another.
-The US has a proper gradation of width sizes where all manufacturers have D as the standard width.
+Also, the grading of width sizes are different between North America and Europe.
+In the US, basically all manufacturers have D as the standard width.
 The scale is as follows:

 A, B, C, D (the standard width), E, EE, EEE, EEEE, F, G.